 - The second time is the killer.
 Sometimes, one of the thorns you're trying to removenote will turn into poisonous gas that you must vacuum away or suffer tremendous damage.
 While you're vacuuming away the gas, the thorns you pulled previously will regrow, meaning you've lost all your progress.

 - Fortunately there's a trick that allows you to pretty much bypass the puzzle aspect of Triti, namely 'as soon as it appears, use your Healing Touch and scribble like hell all over the screen, aiming to take out all scalpel points before the HT runs out.'
+It doesn't work if you're trying to get XS rank on Second Opinion's operation X-3, the final Triti mission, as one of the end-of-operation bonuses is "No Healing Touch" and you need that alongside three other bonuses or it's no XS for you.

 - Silent Hill 3: